essteer/mit-686x/src/unit1/L02_Linear_Classifier_Perceptron/c_linear_classifiers_math.md

 In a 2-dimensional space, the **decision boundary** is a line that divides the space into two.

-For 1-dimension, the decision boundary would be a point; for 3-dimensions, a plane; and for n-dimensions, a hyperplane.
+For 1-dimension, the decision boundary would be a point; for 3-dimensions, a plane; and for $n$-dimensions, a hyperplane.

 For our 2-dimensional example, drawing different lines gives the set of linear classifiers over the plane.